heysash/cc-cleanline/README.md

    ```bash
    chmod +x claude-code-statusline.sh
    ```
+3. The script will automatically use the default configuration.
+For custom settings, see the **Configuration** section below.
-3. Configure Claude Code to use this script by adding the following to your settings file
+4. Configure Claude Code to use this script by adding the following to your settings file

 ## Configuration

-### Settings File Location
+### Claude Code Settings

 Add the following configuration to your Claude Code settings file: